prasannabalaji7/user-form/README.md

 Project User Form

-The Project is Built on Reacjs Redux CSS Html Jest
+The Project is Built on React Hooks,TypeScript, Redux CSS ,Jest

 To install the project please follow the steps